health threat

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka, the overcrowded capital city of Bangladesh, has ranked first on the list of cities with the worst air quality with an AQI score of 176 at 9:30am this morning (April 20, 2025).
+Dhaka, the overcrowded capital city of Bangladesh, has ranked sixth on the list of cities with the worst air quality with an AQI score of 174 at 10:50am this morning (October 17, 2025).

-Today’s air was classified as ‘unhealthy,’ referring to a severe health threat, according to the AQI index.
-The city’s air quality was also marked as worst with AQI score of 173 yesterday.
+Today Dhaka’s air was classified as ‘unhealthy,’ referring to a health threat, according to the AQI index.
+Such air quality continued for the past few days and the AQI score stayed over 150.

 When the AQI value for particle pollution is between 50 and 100, air quality is considered ‘moderate’, usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered ‘unhealthy for sensitive groups’, between 150 and 200 is ‘unhealthy’, between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.

-Pakistan’s Karachi and Lahore, and Nepal’s Kathmandu cities respectively occupied the second, third and fourth spots on the list, with AQI scores of 168, 159 and 158 respectively.
+Pakistan’s Lahore, India’s Delhi and Kolkata cities respectively occupied the first, second and third spots on the list, with AQI scores of 304, 215, and 200 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.